nf-core/funcscan/docs/output.md

 - `macrel_contigs/`
   - `*.smorfs.faa.gz`: zipped fasta file containing amino acid sequences of small peptides (<100 aa, small open reading frames) showing the general gene prediction information in the contigs
   - `*.all_orfs.faa.gz`: zipped fasta file containing amino acid sequences showing the general gene prediction information in the contigs
-  - `prediction.gz`: zipped file, with all predicted and non-predicted amps in a table format
+  - `prediction.gz`: zipped file, with all predicted and non-predicted AMPs in a table format
   - `*.md`: readme file containing tool specific information (e.g. citations, details about the output, etc.)
   - `*_log.txt`: log file containing the information pertaining to the run